 Verify platform support before anything else

-The most common setup failure: a trader discovers their copier does not support their prop firm's platform after spending an hour configuring accounts.
+The most common setup failure is discovering, an hour into configuring accounts, that the copier does not support your prop firm's platform.
 Check this first.

-If you are running FTMO funded accounts and your copier does not support DXtrade, it cannot connect to those accounts.
-Confirm support for every platform in your mix before evaluating features or pricing.
+If you run FTMO funded accounts and the copier does not support DXTrade, it cannot connect to those accounts at all.
+Trada supports 9 platforms — MT4, MT5, cTrader, DXTrade, TradeLocker, MatchTrader for Forex/CFD, and NinjaTrader, Rithmic, DXFeed for Futures.
+Whichever copier you use, confirm it covers every platform in your mix before you look at features or pricing.

 For a full comparison of copier types and what to evaluate, see What Is a Trade Copier?